One Big Beautiful Bill Act

 Graduate loan limits:

 For new borrowers after July 1, 2026, the law caps the annual graduate loan limits at $20,500 for graduate students.
-The aggregate limit is capped at $100,000 for graduate students.
+The aggregate limit is capped at $100,000 for graduate student loans, though this does not include any previously borrowed Graduate PLUS loans.

 Lifetime borrowing cap on all federal loans:

 The law contains a $257,500 borrowing cap on all federal student loans, including Graduate PLUS loans, but excluding borrowed Parent PLUS loan amounts.
-There is a new $100,000 borrowing cap on any federal graduate level loans (excludes Graduate PLUS loans, repaid amounts and undergraduate loans).
+There is also a new $100,000 borrowing cap on any federal graduate level loans (excluding Graduate PLUS loans, repaid amounts and undergraduate loans).

 Annual, aggregate, and lifetime loan limits effective date: